ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Motivation

+Methods based on codebooks (e.g., Quip\#, AQLM) or clustering (e.g., SqueezeLLM, GANQ) generally lack hardware friendliness due to irregular memory access patterns.
+While these approaches capture weight distributions more accurately than uniform quantization, their reliance on indirection tables or cluster lookups introduces significant computational overhead.
+As shown in the figure ~\ref{gpu_speed}, this overhead leads to even worse inference performance than FP16, resulting in substantial degradation in inference speed.

-\subsection{Optimization for Bit-Serial LUT-Based GEMM}
+\subsubsection{Optimization for Bit-Serial LUT-Based GEMM}

-For ordinary LUT-based GEMM algorithms shown in figure~\ref{figure2}(b), previous efforts such as SqueezeLLM \citep{kim2023squeezellm} and GANQ \citep{zhao2025ganq} have achieved significant improvements in algorithmic performance for 3-bit and 4-bit quantization, along with the development of highly efficient CUDA kernels for accelerated inference.
-However, these implementations still lack support for CPU devices.
-Regarding Bit-serial LUT-Based GEMM, existing works including T-MAC \citep{Wei_2025}, LUT-GEMM \citep{park2022lut}, and FIGULT \citep{park2025figlut} have primarily focused on optimizing kernel design to support efficient uniform quantization schemes, yet they do not address algorithmic enhancements for improving quantization accuracy.
-Contemporary work like AnyBCQ~\citep{park2025anybcq} has made certain explorations, focusing on designing multi-precision models, with its 2-bit models achieving limited performance and primarily targeting model inference on GPUs.
-This limitations restricts the broader application of such kernels in cpu-based edge devices.
-To bridge this gap, our work proposes using HLQ to boost quantization accuracy at the algorithm level, while leveraging Bit-Serial LUT-Based GEMM to enable efficient inference on CPU devices.
+Regarding Bit-serial LUT-Based GEMM, existing works including T-MAC \cite{Wei_2025}, LUT-GEMM \cite{park2022lut}, and FIGULT \cite{park2025figlut} have primarily focused on optimizing kernel design, yet they do not address algorithmic enhancements for improving quantization accuracy.
+Contemporary work like AnyBCQ~\cite{park2025anybcq} has made certain explorations, focusing on designing multi-precision models, with its 2-bit models achieving limited performance and primarily targeting model inference on GPUs.
+This limitations restricts the application of such kernels in broader scenarios.
+To bridge this gap, our work proposes HLQ to boost quantization accuracy at the algorithm level, while leveraging Bit-Serial LUT-Based GEMM to enable efficient inference on edge devices, including CPUs and GPUs.